 Figure 2.
-Indicative Spatial distribution of the rate of dust inputs in the Mediterranean and Black Seamarine system (MBMS).
+Indicative Spatial distribution of the rate of dust inputs in the Mediterranean and Black Sea marine system (MBMS).

-184 5.
-Conclusions
+5. Conclusions

-The MBMS is estimated to receive $59.9 \times 10^6$ tonnes of aeolian dust per year, from which $57.2 \times 10^6$ tonnes are settled in the Mediterranean Sea (MED) marine region and $2.7 \times 10^6$ tonnes in the Black Sea (BLS) marine region.
+The MBMS is estimated to receive 59.9×10^6 tonnes of aeolian dust per year, from which 57.2×10^6 tonnes are settled in the Mediterranean Sea (MED) marine region and 2.7×10^6 tonnes in the Black Sea (BLS) marine region.
 The central part of the Mediterranean (CMED) receives about 55% of the total dust load of the whole MED due to its proximity with the Sahara Desert, while the Black Sea (BLS) receives very small amounts of aeolian dust.

-190 Dust inputs (dry and wet), mostly of Saharan origin, cannot be ignored in environmental studies

-191 (i.e. biological productivity, sedimentation), regarding the Mediterranean Sea (primarily) and
+Dust inputs (dry and wet), mostly of Saharan origin, cannot be ignored in environmental studies (i.e. biological productivity, sedimentation), regarding the Mediterranean Sea (primarily) and the Black Sea

-- the Black Sea (secondarily), as they represent a significant percentage (almost 5%) to their total - 193 terrestrial influxes.
+(secondarily), as they represent a significant percentage (almost 5%) to their total terrestrial influxes.

-194 Acknowledgements
+Acknowledgements

-The authors acknowledge the Dean of the School of Science of the National and Kapodistrian University of Athens for covering the publication cost (SARG Research Code: 70/4/16599).
+The authors acknowledge the Special Account for Research Grants of the National & Kapodistrian University of Athens (Research code: 70/4/15859)